Reading Time: 3 minutes

 The Alliance Can Help with Healthcare Consumerism

 While all this may seem overwhelming, remember to rely on our health benefits partners in executing the above strategies.
 You don’t have to do it alone.
 If you’re a client of The Alliance, you have access to your data to assist you in making decisions on shoppable procedures through our Smarter Health analysis and steerage.
-The Alliance also has a variety of employee flyers to explain how to find a doctor in-network, what the appropriate site of care is, and how to use the Smarter Care Advisor tool.
+The Alliance offers employee flyers on finding in-network doctors, choosing care sites, and using the Smarter Care Advisor tool.
 Please reach out to your Account Executive, who would be happy to get you the information you need.

 Tags: